 Fear is the most limiting of all human experiences.
-Fear stops you from acting out of free will – fear also stops you from realizing your dreams.
+Fear stops you from acting out of free will.
+It also stops you from realizing your dreams.
 The only way to beat your fears is to accept them, face up to them and work with “mind tools” to make them a thing of the past.
-So, don’t give up, accept and keep facing your fears about peeing – it really is the only way.
+So, don’t give up, accept and keep facing your fears about peeing – it really is the only way to overcome paruresis.

-Shy bladder syndrome is officially classified as a form of social anxiety – it’s the fear of peeing when in the presence of others.
-Over time however, if left unchecked, it can develop into deeper and more diverse fears.
+Shy bladder syndrome is officially classified as a form of social anxiety.
+It’s the fear of peeing when in the presence of others.
+Over time, if left unchecked, it can develop into deeper and more diverse fears.
 The fear of public restrooms for example and even eventually the fear of going out and social contact.
-In very advanced cases, shy bladder syndrome can turn a perfectly normal man into a recluse.
+In very advanced cases, shy bladder syndrome can turn a perfectly normal person into a recluse.

-Now, if your dream wasn’t self-actualization away from humanity – chances are your dream will get hampered and to avoid that you need to be able to overcome the fear.
+Now, if your dream wasn’t self-actualization away from humanity the chances are your dream will get hampered.
+And to avoid that you need to be able to overcome the fear.

 Keep Facing Your Fears About Peeing